GodKnowss/GodKnowss.github.io/_pages/cv.md

 {% include base_path %}

-You can also download my Resume/CV by clicking [this link](/files/Resume/MichaelTung_Resume_2025_06_26.pdf).
+You can also download my Resume/CV by clicking [this link](/files/Resume/MichaelTung_Resume_2025_07_07.pdf).

 Education
 ======
 * Ph.D in Electrical and Computer Engineering, Purdue University, 2029 (expected)
 <!--* M.S. in Jekyll, GitHub University, 2014 -->
-* B.S. in Electrical Engineering with Summa Cum Laude, University of Florida, 2025
+* B.S. in Electrical Engineering with Summa Cum Laude, University of Florida, 2025 (GPA: 4.00/4.00)

 # Research Interest